 Let dry completely.

-Lay 1 piece of fabric onto a flat surface and fold it half so it measures 18″ x 10.5″.
+Lay 1 piece of fabric onto a flat surface and fold it in half to measure 18″ x 10.5″.

 Place a measuring tape across the folded area and use scissors to snip the fabric at 2″ intervals.